Many overseas visitors to South Africa stay in Cape Town for a few days before going to the Kgalagadi or Kruger Parks on their photo safaris.

 We still did not take chances and would keep our photo gear close at all times.
 So as you will see from the above images, there are many good opportunities for Photography in Cape Town, enabling you to practice before you get to your safari destination - the last thing you want is to be fiddling with camera controls and filters while your once-in-a-lifetime photo opportunity fades away!

-Make sure you are familiar with your photo gear before reaching the national parks.
+Make sure you are familiar with your photo gear before reaching the national parks and photography in Cape Town provides a last-minute opportunity!

 "Your time and money are valuable and the information in this Etosha eBook will help you save both."